St0wy/tree-sitter-jai/README.md

 This grammar cannot differentiate between passing the address of a variable or passing a pointer type.
 For example `proc(*Vector3)` could either mean a pointer to a variable called Vector3 or a type that is a pointer to a `Vector3`.
-This grammar considers those a always begin the "address" operator.
+This grammar considers those a always being the "address" operator.

 ## Getting Started